noahpresler/semesterly/docs/setup.rst

         docker-compose build
         docker-compose up

-    The **build** command creates a local Database and build of your source code.
+    The **build** command creates a local database and build of your source code.
     The **up** command runs everything.
 Be careful not to build when you don't need to as this will destroy your entire database and you'll need to ingest/digest again to get your course data (which takes about 30 minutes).

     .. note:: If you are using WSL 2, you may, but not necessarily, need